roddhjav/ecurve/README.md

 **File system :**
 * `curves/` :
-  - There is 17 256bits curves and 18 512bits curves.
+  - There are 17 256bits curves and 18 512bits curves.
 All front-end and class manage the two sizes of curve
-  - The curve from http://galg.acrypta.com/.
-Therefore there are not classic curve recommend by the NIST
+  - The curve are taken from http://galg.acrypta.com/.
+Therefore these are not the usual curves recommended by the NIST
-  - Elliptic curves under Weierstrass form
+  - We use Weierstrass curves
   - See `curves/README.md` for more information
 * `keys/`
-  - As the curve are not the classic NSA's curve.
-The key format containt the curve itself.
+  - As the curve are not the classic NSA's curves, the key format contains the curve itself.
   - See `keys/README.md` for more information about keys format
 * `sample/`
   - Default directory for plain text, signed and encrypted files